kuddai/blog/_drafts/2016-9-26-embedded-linalg.md

 - __Q__ Are there other functions that yield a nice representation of the derivative operator?
 - __Q__ What about multi-variable differentiation?

+- Homework.
+What is the derivative of a derivative, $D \cdot D$?
+Does it make sense?

 #### Integral (of polynomials)